isPoto/Speedtest-Plus/README.md

 Usage

-Extract the files in Speedtest+ByPotoVersion**.zip to a new blank folder, such as the Speedtest+ folder.
+Extract the files in SpeedtestPlusByPotoVersion**.zip to a new blank folder, such as the SpeedtestPlus folder.

-Double click to run Speedtest+.exe, wait a while, the waiting time may be long.
+Double click to run SpeedtestPlus.exe, wait a while, the waiting time may be long.

 ![image](https://user-images.githubusercontent.com/59009389/209684176-0f5fb063-7014-4ce5-bc8f-3266acded892.png)

-When the speed test is complete, it will place your speed test results on the screen.
+When the speed test is complete, it will make your speed test results topmost.

 ![image](https://user-images.githubusercontent.com/59009389/209684194-8b6b27bb-512e-4a6a-927b-932dd3c52b88.png)